jlarsson/tfds-malaria/README.md

 - [Pre-trained convolutional neural networks as feature extractors toward improved malaria parasite detection in thin blood smear images](https://peerj.com/articles/4568/)
 - [Efficient deep learning-based approach for malaria detection using red blood cell smears](https://www.nature.com/articles/s41598-024-63831-0)

-In such distinguished company, this work is not expected to be a competitor regardning quality and thoroughness...
+In such distinguished company, this work is not expected to be a competitor regarding quality and thoroughness...

 ## Artifacts
 - A commandline utility for binary classification of thin smear blood cell images